Francisco Domenech: Professional background

 While practicing law at the age of 27, Domenech argued on behalf of the Puerto Rico Senate before a relatively rare en banc hearing of the United States Court of Appeals for the First Circuit in the case of Igartúa De La Rosa v.
 United States of America.
 He has also appeared before Puerto Rico's Supreme Court, as well as its Court of Appeals.

-In 2005 he was appointed jointly by Senate of Puerto Rico President Kenneth McClintock and Puerto Rico House of Representatives Speaker José Aponte as Director of the Office of Legislative Services of Puerto Rico.the local legislative equivalent of the United States Congress' Congressional Research Service with a staff of about 120 and a budget of $10 million.
-During his tenure, he streamlined the staff, expanded the Office's Tomás Bonilla Legislative Library, including access to the blind and the physically handicapped, operated a 100-intern Summer program three years in a row, and turned budget surpluses during four consecutive fiscal years.
+In 2005 he was appointed jointly by Senate of Puerto Rico President Kenneth McClintock and Puerto Rico House of Representatives Speaker José Aponte as Director of the Office of Legislative Services of Puerto Rico.
+The local legislative equivalent of the United States Congress' Congressional Research Service with a staff of about 120 and a budget of $10 million.
+During his tenure, he streamlined the staff, expanded the Office's Tomás Bonilla Legislative Library, including access to the blind and the physically handicapped, operated a hundred-intern summer program three consecutive years, and turned budget surpluses during four consecutive fiscal years.

 In early 2013, the Puerto Rico Supreme Court in Domenech Fernández v.
 Integration Corporate Services, et al ruled unanimously in his favor in a case arising from a shareholders' dispute within the firm for which he had previously worked.
 In the Supreme Court's Opinion, in which the Court for the first time interprets Puerto Rico's 2009 Corporations Law, it ruled that whenever fraud or irregularities are alleged in the keeping of a corporation's records, as Domenech alleged, evidence extraneous to the corporate records will be admitted.